Boys' love fandom

-Boys' love (BL), a genre of male-male homoerotic media originating in Japan that is created primarily by and for women, has a robust global fandom.
+Boys' love (BL), a genre of male-male romance media originating in Japan that is created primarily by and for women, has a robust global fandom.
 Individuals in the BL fandom may participate in activities such as attending conventions, creating and/or posting to fansites, and creating fan works such as fan fiction and fan art.

 In Japan, fans of BL are referred to as (腐女子, fujoshi).
-Translating literally to "rotten woman" or "rotten girl", the term originated as a pejorative for fans of the genre but was later reappropriated by BL fans as a self-deprecating identity label.
+Translating literally to "rotten woman" or "rotten girl", used by BL fans as a self-deprecating identity label.
 The term (腐男子, fudanshi) later emerged to describe male fans of BL.